walnuthq/starkflare-indexer/README.md

 3. Set up your editor by following the instructions in the [Apibara documentation](https://www.apibara.com/docs/indexers/editor-setup).

+## API Implementation

+We are using PostgREST to create a RESTful API directly from our PostgreSQL database.
+PostgREST automatically generates API endpoints based on the database schema, allowing us to quickly expose the indexed data through a web API without the need for custom server-side code.
+This approach simplifies the development process and enables us to focus on the indexing logic and database design.

 ## Database Migrations

 This repository includes database migrations to set up the necessary tables for the indexer.
 The migration scripts are named using a numbered prefix followed by a descriptive name, such as 001_init.up.sql.
 The number represents the order in which the migrations should be applied.